 Peer to peer recognition has always been (and always will be) an important aspect of any professional workplace.
-Social acknowledgement is a basic need listed in Maslov’s hierarchy of needs.
-To retain employees and make them fall in love with your company’s culture, you need to make him feel like he’s truly wanted.
+Social acknowledgment is a basic need listed in Maslow’s hierarchy of needs.
+Employee retention is all about making them fall in love with your company’s culture, you need to make him feel like he’s truly wanted.
+It is a crucial part of employee recognition.

-Well, peer to peer recognition programs aims to provide exactly that type of feelings to employees: acknowledgement, satisfaction, self-worth, achievement, appreciation, etc.
+Well, peer to peer recognition programs aims to provide exactly that type of feelings to employees: acknowledgment, satisfaction, self-worth, achievement, appreciation, etc.

-A truly nice definition of peer to peer recognition sounds like this:
+A truly nice definition conveying the importance of peer to peer employee recognition sounds like this:

 A traditional peer-to-peer recognition program is usually developed and performed by the upper class – the managers, the high roles, and the assigned employees.
 However, peer-to-peer recognition can become something more than that.